Bullying Info and Facts

 Defining Bullying Behavior

 What is bullying?
-At first glance, many people might think this behavior is easy to define.
-Their first image of bullying might be of a physically intimidating boy beating up a smaller classmate or of one child shoving another inside a hallway locker.
-While that is still considered bullying, it's important to know that bullying behaviors can be much more complex and varied than the stereotype.
+At first glance, it might appear that this behavior is easy to define.
+A common image of bullying might be of a physically intimidating boy beating up a smaller classmate or of one child shoving another inside a hallway locker.
+While that is still considered bullying, it's important to know that bullying behaviors can be much more complex and varied than historical stereotypes.

-For example, while some bullying is physical and easy to recognize, bullying can also occur quietly and covertly, through gossip or on the Internet, causing emotional damage.
+For example, while some bullying is physical and easy to recognize, bullying can also occur quietly and covertly, through gossip or on a smart phone or the internet, causing emotional damage.

-As a starting point let’s consider a few other features that have been included in definitions of bullying.
+As a starting point, there are elements that are included in most definitions of bullying.
 Although definitions vary from source to source, most agree that an act is defined as bullying when:

-- The behavior hurts or harms another person physically or emotionally.
+- The behavior hurts, humiliates, or harms another person physically or emotionally.

-- The targets have difficulty stopping the behavior directed at them, and struggle to defend themselves.
+- Those targeted by the behavior have difficulty stopping the action directed at them, and struggle to defend themselves.

-- Many definitions include a statement about the ”imbalance of power”, described as when the student with the bullying behavior has more “power”, either physically, socially, or emotionally, such as a higher social status, is physically larger or emotionally intimidating.
+- There is also a real or perceived “imbalance of power,” which is described as when the student with the bullying behavior has more “power,” either physically, socially, or emotionally, such as a higher social status, or is physically larger or emotionally intimidating.

 Many definitions also include:

-- The types of Bullying: The behavior can be overt, with physical behaviors, such as fighting, hitting or name calling, or it can be covert, with emotional-social interactions, such as gossiping or leaving someone out on purpose.
+- The types of Bullying: The behavior can be overt and direct, with physical behaviors, such as fighting, hitting or name calling, or it can be covert, with emotional-social interactions, such as gossiping or leaving someone out on purpose.
 Bullying can also happen in-person, online or through smart phones and texts.

 - Intent of the part of the student with bullying behavior: “It is intentional, meaning the act is done willfully, knowingly, and with deliberation to hurt or harm,” but there is some controversy with this statement as some assert that not all bullying behavior is done with intent or that the individual bullying realizes that their behavior is hurting another individual.